 The process of making the film spans twenty years.
 When I first took a video camera to Tonga in 1998 I had no intention of making a documentary.
 This section attempts to give some history to the process and feedback involved in making the documentary, in a way that does justice to the making explicit of assumptions and the learning that emerged for filming at the service of community.
 The finished product reflects many encounters and influences not all of which can be acknowledged in the credits of the documentary.

 I end with feedback from screenings of the finished version that helped inform some of the content of this Project Pouono website.

-Here are some of the key stages that I will expand on when people express interest:
+Here are some of the key stages that I will expand on in the future:

 Please share below your thoughts and experiences and talanoa on our dedicated facebook group.